Jump to topic

 If you have sensitive teeth, your mouthwash should be alcohol-free and strengthen your enamel and dentin (erosion of enamel and exposure of dentin are the most common causes of tooth sensitivity).
 ACT Total Care Sensitive mouthwash has gentle cleaning properties.
 Plus, it has sodium fluoride as its active ingredient, which will help strengthen your enamel.

-Hydrogen peroxide and carbamide peroxide are active ingredients that whiten your teeth.
+Hydrogen peroxide and carbamide peroxide are active ingredients in cosmetic mouthwash that whiten your teeth and reduce tooth staining.
 Solimo Whitening mouthwash contains 3.0% hydrogen peroxide and is alcohol-free.
 It also contains ingredients that fight bad breath and protect your teeth.
 Plus, it’s one of the cheapest mouthwashes on our list!

 ACT Restoring Anticavity Fluoride rinse contains sodium fluoride and can work to prevent and even repair minor cavities.
 This special alcohol-free mint flavor formula means you have to be a bit more careful than other mouthwashes.
 Directions say to use 10 milliliters (as opposed to 20) three or four times a week.